MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-activities-investigate-script.md

 - "filters": Filter objects with all the search filters for the request, see [Activity filters](activity-filters-queries.md) for more information.
 To avoid having your requests be throttled, make sure to include a limitation on your query, for example, query the last day's activities, or filter for a particular app.
 - "isScan": Boolean.
 Enables the scanning mode.
-- "sortDirection": The sorting direction, possible values are "asc" and "desc"
+- "sortDirection": The sorting direction, possible values are "Defender for Cloud" and "desc"
 - "sortField": Fields used to sort activities.
 Possible values are:
   - date - The date when then the activity occurred (this is the default).
   - created - The [timestamp](api-introduction.md#timestamps) when the activity was saved.